teuk/mediabot_v3/docs/ROADMAP_3.5.md

   fail-closed invariants over 16 cross-cutting 3.5 axes, and its operational boundaries passed read-only on the supported deployment without changing a service, database grant or private configuration.
-- MB726 source alignment is in progress on development.
-Release identity is explicit, candidate rehearsals are visibly non-publishable, the supported install/update/database/systemd authorities agree, and the obsolete remote updater is excluded.
-The mbweb dependency lock is beyond the current advisory ranges and deployments now reject moderate-or-higher findings.
-The actual two-build rehearsal remains pending on the future clean committed candidate.
+- MB726 is complete on development.
+Release identity is explicit, candidate rehearsals are visibly non-publishable, the supported install/update/database/ systemd authorities agree, and the obsolete remote updater is excluded.
+The mbweb dependency lock is beyond the reviewed advisory ranges, deployments reject moderate-or-higher findings, and the committed candidate produced two byte-identical six-file rehearsals while both CI workflows passed.
-- Fresh Debian 13 installation and representative 3.3-to-3.5 upgrade rehearsal remain deliberately last among the technical gates.
-They validate the final accepted surface rather than an intermediate one.
+- MB725 remains deliberately last among the technical gates.
+Its Debian 13 job now consumes the exact rehearsal archive, exercises fresh installation and a representative 3.3-to-3.5 upgrade, then proves exact rollback and deterministic reapplication in the disposable database.
 - Completing a feature on development never authorizes production activation, a stable version change or a release.